Numerical wetting benchmarks -- advancing the plicRDF-isoAdvector unstructured Volume-of-Fluid (VOF) method: Numerical method

 where $\mathbf{v}_{||}$ is the velocity component tangential to the boundary, $\lambda$ is the slip length, and $\frac{\partial\mathbf{v}_\parallel}{\partial y}$ is the velocity gradient in the wall-normal direction $y$.
 Note that the no-slip boundary condition, i.e.,\

 is recovered from \cref{eq:Navier-slip} for $\lambda=0$.
-In this study, we apply the impermeability condition \eqref{eq:permeability-condition} together with either the Navier slip (\cref{eq:Navier-slip}) or the no-slip~(\cref{eq:no-slip}) condition.\\ \\ It is important to note that for the no-slip case, the numerical method relies on the so-called ``numerical slip''~\citep{renardy2001numerical} to move the contact line.
-The numerical slip is an inherent property of the advection algorithm, which uses the face-centred velocity to transport the volume fraction field.\ The face-centred velocity at the boundary cell is not strictly zero and therefore allows for the motion of the contact line.
+In this study, we apply the impermeability condition \eqref{eq:permeability-condition} together with either the Navier slip (\cref{eq:Navier-slip}) or the no-slip~(\cref{eq:no-slip}) condition.\\ \\ It is important to note that for the no-slip case, the numerical method relies on the so-called ``numerical slip''~\citep{renardy2001numerical} to move the contact line.\ The numerical slip is an inherent property of the advection algorithm, which uses the face-centred velocity to transport the volume fraction field.\ The face-centred velocity at the boundary cell is not strictly zero and therefore allows for the motion of the contact line.
 Since the amount of numerical slip is related to the mesh size, one will typically find a mesh dependence of the contact line speed if a numerical slip is used.
-On the other hand, mesh convergence of the contact line speed can be reached with the Navier slip condition provided that the slip length $\lambda$ is resolved by the mesh (see Section~\ref{sec:2D-capillary-rise}).
+On the other hand, mesh convergence of the contact line speed can be reached with the Navier slip condition provided that the slip length $\lambda$ is resolved by the mesh (see Section~\ref{sec:2D-capillary-rise}).\\ Although the solutions with the numerical slip and Navier slip differ in the contact line dynamics, it is to be noted that the stationary state is mesh-independent, and the numerical simulation results converge to the reference equilibrium solution regardless of the choice of numerical/Navier slip boundary conditions, as discussed in~\cref{sec:2D-capillary-rise}.